-Stories of separation and reunification contextualize the SCOTUS case of Haaland v.
-Brackeen, which challenges the constitutionality of ICWA.
+Stories of separation and reunification contextualize the Supreme Court case of Haaland v.
+Brackeen, which challenged the constitutionality of ICWA.

 During the course of U.S. history, child welfare standards were primarily based on Euro-centric principles that differed from the rituals and values of life on tribal reservations.
 In 1978, at the time of the passing of ICWA, Congress found “between 25 to 35 percent of all Indian children nationwide were removed from their homes and 90 percent of those children were placed into non-Indian homes.”